lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 4. Select the group location to which you want to move the group by either searching a group name or by selecting it in the hierarchy.
 5. Select **OK** to save your changes.

-## Why can't I move certain groups?
+## Why can't I move default groups?

 Intune for Education provides a set of default groups that cannot be moved, **All Users** and **All Devices**, when your [tenant is created](what-are-tenants.md). **All Teachers** and **All Students** are default groups that are created after School Data Sync has imported student and teacher data into Intune for Education.